 …while EDSX is completely free-of-charge!

-Another important thing is anonymity: while is not ideal for a security aspect, there are no central authorities involved; that means that users can sign in and start trading without a previous identity verification.
+Anonymity provides another important consideration.
+While anonymity does not optimize security, decentralized exchanges involve no central authorities.
+Therefore, users can sign in and start trading without undergoing identity verification beforehand.
 It also allows the user to access the tools which are not available otherwise.

 It is mandatory for financial tools to keep registers – for example, a member register.

 Lastly, liquidity: “Liquidity in crypto can be provided by crypto assets backed by traditional assets, aka by bridging crypto and fiat markets.
 Higher liquidity would cause faster transactions, more stable prices and therefore more market participants.
 This would boost the general public adoption of blockchain technology and crypto instruments and lead to “maturity” of the industry.
 While there are discussions around Crypto VS. Fiat worlds, crypto is more of an extension, the next evolution step for the financial market as a whole.”

 Main differences between CEX and DEX

 The crucial difference between centralized and decentralized exchanges is whether or not a middle man is present.